Six Hundred Sixty Six Bottles of Blood on the Wall: Happy Halloween! Part 2: The Bloodshed

 Justin drove five miles an hour above the speed limit on his way to orientation at The Bloodshed.
 He had no idea why after working there for three years he still needed to attend the orientation for the newly hired workers.
 In the distance he could see the massive shed as it slowly grew bigger.
 It had been freshly painted black, with the word BLOODSHED painted in blood red letters on both sides.

 He turned his beat up hatchback into the parking lot.
 He hated that old car.
 It was just one more thing on a long list that led to him often being picked on by his peers.
 Justin grew up with just his mother, who had remarried three times and divorced three times.
-The kids in high school could be cruel, but Justin was used to being called son of slut.
+The kids in high school could be cruel, but Justin was used to being called son of sl*t.
 He pretended not to let that one bother him too much because he knew how much his mother loved him, but every time he heard those words, he felt something deep inside.

 Working at The Bloodshed was Justin’s only out.
 He felt a sense of pride working at an establishment that held such a reputation, and could draw people from hundreds of miles away.
 Forcing the sad and upsetting thoughts away he exited the car.
 The stones crunched underneath his feet as he made his way into the front door of The Bloodshed.
 He entered through the front door and took a seat on the straw covered floor among the other seventy or so people waiting for the orientation.

 After five minutes, at precisely six o’clock the owner of The Bloodshed, Paul Simmons came dancing out in one of his many tuxedos.
 Today he had chosen pink, but Justin had seen Simmons in every color of the rainbow, and then some, over the years.
-Simmons used his intimidating eye contact on the newbees before his face broke into a twisted, shit eating grin.
+Simmons used his intimidating eye contact on the newbees before his face broke into a twisted, grin.

 “Greetings!
 It looks like I have conjured up a killer crew yet again.”
 His first sentence reminded Justin about the puns.
 He continued, “This gathering is for everyone.
 The training meeting for the bleeders will take place once this meeting has ceased.
 I’m sure you’ve all heard the buzz that we are adding a new floor this year.
 This will make four, all carrying specified theatrics.
 As in past years, the first floor houses the old haunted prison, the second floor features a movie theme, recreating scenes from the most famous horror movies, and the third will be a dark graveyard.
 The only goal of the first three floors is to break the groups of people asunder, so they can face the final floor companionless, but definitely not fearless.
 The fourth floor, the new one this year, is going to be a pitch black labyrinth.
 During the finale of the labyrinth there will be ropes hanging out of the fourth floor for victims to climb down.
 This way we will scare people even as they exit.
 We are offering a refund to the people that make it out without screaming for help but this occurs only on Halloween.”
-Simmons concluded his speech comically exclaiming: “YOU ALL HAVE MY PERMISSION TO SCARE THE SHIT OUT OF THESE PEOPLE.”
+Simmons concluded his speech comically exclaiming: “YOU ALL HAVE MY PERMISSION TO SCARE THE HELL OUT OF THESE PEOPLE.”